abunchofnerds-25/ccollections/README.md

 ### Driving Other Containers from a Pool

 Any container that accepts a `ccol_memmgmt_procs_t *` can be directed to allocate from a pool.
-See [Section 18](#18-custom-memory-management) for the complete pattern.
+See [Section 20](#20-custom-memory-management) for the complete pattern.

 ---

 ## 12. Thread Communication - `cthreadcomm`

+When two threads need to share data, you need a safe handoff mechanism.
+Simply reading and writing the same variable from two threads without coordination is a data race -- the result is undefined behaviour that can corrupt data or crash unpredictably.

-The thread communication module provides three primitives for safe message passing between threads: a bounded circular queue, an unbounded dynamic queue, and a bidirectional channel.
-All three use a zero-copy ownership transfer model: the sender's pointer is set to `NULL` on a successful send, and the receiver becomes the sole owner of the data.
+The thread communication module provides three primitives for passing data between threads safely.
+All three use a zero-copy ownership transfer model: on a successful send, the sender's pointer is set to `NULL` and the receiver becomes the sole owner of the data.
+This ensures that only one thread holds a reference to any given payload at a time, eliminating an entire class of concurrency bugs.

 **Header:** `#include <cthreadcomm.h>`